LCX Price Reaches $0.11 on Major Exchanges (LCX)

-LCX (LCX) traded up 0.4% against the dollar during the 24-hour period ending at 11:00 AM E.T. on October 25th.
-One LCX token can currently be bought for approximately $0.11 or 0.00000166 BTC on popular cryptocurrency exchanges.
-During the last seven days, LCX has traded down 11.7% against the dollar.
-LCX has a total market cap of $87.42 million and $760,488.35 worth of LCX was traded on exchanges in the last 24 hours.
+LCX (LCX) traded down 4.3% against the US dollar during the 24-hour period ending at 12:00 PM Eastern on October 26th.
+In the last seven days, LCX has traded 12.5% lower against the US dollar.
+LCX has a total market cap of $82.96 million and approximately $385,143.26 worth of LCX was traded on exchanges in the last day.
+One LCX token can now be purchased for approximately $0.11 or 0.00000161 BTC on major exchanges.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.